-On November 8, 2020, our Board of Directors (Board) approved and adopted a Rights Agreement by and between the Company and Broadridge Corporate Issuer Solutions, Inc., as rights agent, pursuant to which the Board declared a dividend of one preferred share purchase right (each, a Right) for each outstanding share of the Company's common stock held by stockholders as of the close of business on November 23, 2020.
-When exercisable, each Right initially would represent the right to purchase from the Company one one-thousandth of a share of a newly-designated series of preferred stock, Series A Junior Participating Preferred Stock, par value \$0.001 per share, of the Company, at an exercise price of \$400.00 per one one-thousandth of a Series A Junior Participating Preferred Share, subject to adjustment.
+On November 8, 2020, our Board of Directors (the "Board") approved and adopted a Rights Agreement (the "Rights Agreement"), dated as of November 8, 2020, by and between the Company and Broadridge Corporate Issuer Solutions, Inc., as rights agent, pursuant to which the Board declared a dividend of one preferred share purchase right (each, a "Right") for each outstanding share of the Company's common stock held by stockholders as of the close of business on November 23, 2020.
+One Right also will be issued together with each Common Share issued by the Company after November 23, 2020, but before the Distribution Date (as defined below) (or the earlier redemption or expiration of the Rights) and, in certain circumstances, after the Distribution Date.
+When exercisable, each Right initially would represent the right to purchase from the Company one one-thousandth of a share of a newly-designated series of preferred stock, Series A Junior Participating Preferred Stock, par value \$0.001 per share, of the Company.
 Subject to various exceptions, the Rights become exercisable in the event any person (excluding certain exempted or grandfathered persons) becomes the beneficial owner of ten percent (10%) or more of the Company's common stock without the approval of the Board.
-The Rights Agreement was amended on November 4, 2021 to extend the expiration date of such agreement from November 8, 2021 to November 5, 2022 and further amended on November 4, 2022 to extend the expiration of such agreement to November 4, 2023.
+On November 2, 2023, we entered into Amendment No. 3 to the Rights Agreement and extended the expiration of such agreement to November 4, 2024 and changed the exercise price to \$2.02 per one one-thousandth of a Series A Junior Participating Preferred Share, subject to adjustment.